Feedback Control

 follow_1D.py

 to implement a Bang-Bang controller.
+When you’re done, your code should look something like this:

 You will use the MBot Bridge API to program the robot.
 Review the functions available before getting started.